How to choose palliative*

 - Help with documents needed, such as Advanced Directives, Medical Power of Attorney

-- Any special medical equipment?
+- Any special medical equipment needed?
 Or other kinds of aids for daily living?

-- Help with insurance benefits and payment?
+- Help with insurance benefits, medical bills, payment?
 (Worries about cost?)

 Is supportive palliative care the right choice?